In 2015, a magnitude 7.8 earthquake struck Nepal, killing nearly 9,000 people, including many in the nation’s capital city of Kathmandu.

 How to Work With Geoscientists Without Borders

-Geoscientists Without Borders is currently involved in 45 projects across 31 countries involving more than 650 students.
+Geoscientists Without Borders is currently involved in more than 50 projects with about 675 students, 80 university partners and 70 community partners.
 “About half of the projects that we’ve funded have to do with disaster preparedness, about half have to do with identifying locations for water wells,” Merrill says.
 “Then there's a smaller proportion that has to do with food security, such as using geoscience to optimize irrigation and agricultural fields and fishery [yield and sustainability].”

 Geoscientists Without Borders’ requires that all projects must: